DFE-Digital/npq-registration/docs/how_does_tte_work.md

 ### The Store

 The store is a session based store of the user's current application state.
 It is a hash that is stored in the user's session and is updated as the user progresses through the wizard.
 It is accessed by calling `wizard.store` on or within a form.
-The Query Store (detailed below) provides a way to access the store in a stuctured way.
+The Query Store (detailed below) provides a way to access the store in a structured way.

 ### RegistrationQueryStore